moirahartigan/lets-cook-it/TESTING.md

 ## For the Assessors

-**_Please note, that due to the time limitations on this project, was not able to add all the testing I wanted to.
+**_Please note, due to the time limitations on this project, was not able to add all the testing I wanted to.
 I Hope the testing that I currently documented, is sufficient_**.

 Thank you 😀